ConnorNoddin/574-Final/README.md

 # 574-Final
 Final Project For ECE 574

 TODO:
-Redo threading and multiprocessing data in ROW major you already did this for MPI and serial
+Recollect data for threading and multiprocessing on 11700k

 Get MPI data for 16 threads

 Make cluster between laptop and desktop for epic MPI run

 Fun things to comment on:
 Row major performance improvements in python numpy (see git history for data files)